zarf-dev/proposals/0013-improve-package-publish-ux/README.md

 longer appropriate, updates to the list must be approved by the remaining approvers.
 -->

-# ZEP-NNNN: Your short, descriptive title
+# ZEP-0013: Improve Package Publish UX

 <!--
 Keep the title short simple and descriptive.
 It should clearly convey what